ALARA Principle: Minimizing Radiation Dose in Radiography

 Application of ALARA in General Radiography

-The LARA principle is very useful in radiation safety, and this is very helpful for patients and the public.
+The ALARA principle is very useful in radiation safety, and this is very helpful for patients and the public.

 Here are a few applications of the ALARA principle in general radiology: